Gabriel Cavalli

 Research Summary

-My research investigates how scientific knowledge production is changing organizationally and worldwide.
+My research investigates how scientific knowledge production is changing organizationally and globally.

 Working Papers

-How Scientific Organizations Adapt to Methodological Advances in Artificial Intelligence: The Impact of AlphaFold1
+How Academic Labs Adapt to Advances in AI: The Impact of AlphaFold

 Author: Gabriel Cavalli